 Type: Affordable housing

-Description: This one-acre site located directly across the street from the Evans Light Rail Station was purchased in June of 2011 for $1.2M.
-ULC partnered with Medici Communities LLC in the development of 50 affordable units and 7,500 sq. ft. of commercial space.
-This five-story development is the first family low-income housing tax credit project at an existing light rail station along RTD’s FasTracks and serves households with incomes ranging from 30% to 60% of (AMI).
-This site is the fourth property ULC acquired using Denver’s TOD Fund.
+Description: This one-acre site located directly across the street from the Evans Light Rail Station was purchased in June of 2011 for $1.2 million.
+ULC partnered with Medici Communities in the development of 50 affordable homes and 7,500 square feet of commercial space.
+This five-story development is the first family low-income housing tax credit project at an existing light rail station along RTD’s FasTracks and serves households with incomes ranging from 30% to 60% of AMI.
+This site was the fourth property ULC acquired using Denver’s TOD Fund.

 PARK HILL